UP940148/peer-review-system/README.md

 When creating a post, users can save questions and use them again as presets in future posts.
 This helps speed up the process of posting because it allows faster creation of questions.
 This is especially useful for adding radio questions along the lines of "What would you rate this work on a scale of 1-10" because adding responses 1-10 one-by-one can be a slow process on some devices.

+Users don't have to be logged in to view work.
+As long as work is posted in a public group, anyone can view it, for as long as the group is public, by navigating to the post's URL

 ## Future work

 - Downloadable feedback results